Source code for soft4pes.control.common.control_system

 self.save_data(kTs=kTs)

-# (i.e., last) loop as a feedforward signal
+# Use the output of the innermost (i.e., last) loop of the control system as a feedforward

 [docs] def get_references(self, kTs):